evertec/ATHM-Payment-Button-API/README.md

 - **fee** : Fee to be charged in the transaction.
 - **netAmount** : Net amount of the transaction
 - **totalRefundedAmount** : amount to be refunded from the original transaction.
-- **metadata1** : variable that can be left empty or filled with additional transaction information.
-Max length 40 characters.
+- **metadata1** : variable that can be filled with additional transaction information.
+For example store ID, location,etc. Max length 40 characters.
-- **metadata2** : variable that can be left empty or filled with additional transaction information.
-Max length 40 characters.
+- **metadata2** : variable that can be filled with additional transaction information.
+For example store ID, location,etc. Max length 40 characters.
 - **items** : Items paid in the transaction.

 ## Completed transaction (/Payment +/Confirmed & /Authorize) Response: Status **COMPLETED**